Geometric adaptive Monte Carlo in random environment: Complexity bounds

 The Coppersmith-Winograd algorithm has been optimized to perform matrix multiplication and therefore matrix inversion in $\mathcal{O}(n^{2.373})$ time, see \cite{dav_sto__imp}, \cite{wil__brea} and \cite{leg__pow}.
-Hence, optimized implementations of SMMALA and MMALA can evaluate and sample from their proposal densities in $\mathcal{O}(n^3+n^{2.373})$ time given the log-target and its derivatives.
+Hence, optimized implementations of SMMALA and MMALA can evaluate and sample from their proposal densities in time bounded by $n^3+n^{2.373}$, thus reducing computational cost for smaller $n$.

-MALA, as opposed to SMMALA and MMALA, relies on a constant preconditioning matrix $M$, therefore $M^{-1}$ and $M^{-0.5}$ are evaluated once and cached at the beginning of the simulation avoiding the $\mathcal{O}(2n^3)$ penalty.
+MALA, as opposed to SMMALA and MMALA, relies on a constant preconditioning matrix $M$, therefore $M^{-1}$ and $M^{-0.5}$ are evaluated once and cached at the beginning of the simulation avoiding the $\mathcal{O}(n^3)$ penalty.
 Since $M$, $M^{-1}$ and $M^{-0.5}$ are cached upon initializing MALA, the complexity of sampling and evaluating the normal proposal density of MALA is capped by the quadratic form $ (\theta^{\star}-\theta_k)' M^{-1} (\theta^{\star}-\theta_k) $ at $\mathcal{O}(n^2)$.
 If $M$ is set to be the identity matrix, then the quadratic form $ (\theta^{\star}-\theta_k)' M^{-1} (\theta^{\star}-\theta_k) $ simplifies to the inner product $ \langle\theta^{\star}-\theta_k, \theta^{\star}-\theta_k\rangle $ and the complexity of linear algebra calculations associated with the MALA proposal density further reduces to order $\mathcal{O}(n)$.